joric/oneliners/README.md

 ### Why Python

 Python is almost always shorter than other languages (and has relevant libraries).
-There are exceptions, of course.
+There are, of course, exceptions.

 * https://leetcode.com/problems/k-th-symbol-in-grammar